berkeatac/image-search-app/README.md

 ## image-search-app

-Simple image search app written in React.
-Uses Unsplash API to retrieve images.
+Image search app written in React. <br>
+Uses Unsplash API to retrieve images with given parameters from user.
+Displays results in a masonry grid.

+### Features

+Used function components & Hooks to manage component level states and events.<br>
+Implemented caching with imageGetter module.
+Uses local storage & decides on local/remote data retrieval.<br>

 ### Packages Used